 The mantel is constructed of a 2" x 4" spruce frame covered with maple planks and trim.
 Maple is used to allow for a darker stain.
 Build the frame to a suitable size.
 In this case, I have angled the mantel into the wall.
 Secure the maple to the bottom of the mantel stud frame.
 Then secure the maple to the top of the lower fireplace frame section.
 Add additional screws to secure the mantel 2" x 4" frame to the base as well.
 Now add the top and front mantel planks and finish off with maple trim.
 Leave the staining for the very end.
 Once the stone is adhered to the drywall, sealed and grouted, you can stain the mantel.

 How to Cover the Fireplace Surround (Curved Surface)

 Now that the frame is up, you need to cover it with drywall.
-Before applying the drywall, stone work, and grout, cover the fireplace surface completely.
+Check with the Fireplace specs on the type of drywall to be used.
+Fire code rated drywall or cement board may be required in certain areas.
+Before applying the drywall, stonework, and grout, cover the fireplace surface completely.
 I used painters tape and clear plastic sheathing.
 For the lower half of the surround, the surface is curved.
 Simply score the drywall vertically every six inches.
 This will allow you to break the surface and mount to the frame in a curved fashion.

 How to Cover Flat Surface of Fireplace Surround